 Hornet Junior Civitan: The club is a volunteer service organization for young people, dedicated to building good citizenship, leadership development, and helping people with developmental disabilities.
 Junior Civitans volunteer in their schools and communities, often in partnership with their sponsoring Civitan club.
-Members join together to clean up their schools, educate their peers about social issues, and volunteer with great local charities.
-Multiple scholarships will be available for dedicated Civitan members at the High School level.
-The advisor is Mrs. Tonya McDaniel.
+Members join together to clean up their schools, educate their peers about

 HOSA (Health Occupations Students of America) - HOSA is a career and technical student organization for students who are planning to pursue health occupations.
-The mission is HOSA is to promote career opportunities in the healthcare industry and to enhance the delivery of quality care to all people.
+The mission of HOSA is to promote career opportunities in the healthcare industry and to enhance the delivery of quality care to all people.
 The advisor is Mrs. Stephanie Patterson.